 Is business insurance compulsory for electricians in Australia?

-Business insurance is not legally compulsory for electricians in Australia.
-However, most commercial contracts, main contractors, and government agencies require you to hold current public liability insurance (typically $1M - $2M minimum) before you can work on their sites.
-In practice, it is very difficult to operate an electrical business without at least public liability cover.
+Workers compensation is legally compulsory in every state and territory if you employ anyone.
+Beyond that, virtually every commercial contract, head contractor, and government agency requires you to hold current public liability cover (typically $5M to $10M minimum) before you can work on their sites.
+In practical terms, running an electrical business without at least public liability and tools cover is commercially unviable.

 How much does business insurance cost for an electrician?

-No. Your EWRB registration is a licence to carry out electrical work - it does not include any form of insurance cover.
-You need to arrange your own business insurance separately.
-However, maintaining current registration is often a condition of your insurance policy.
+No. Your state electrical licence authorises you to carry out electrical work - it does not provide any form of insurance cover.
+You must arrange your own business insurance separately.
+However, holding a current licence is often a precondition of your insurance policy.

-Public liability covers physical damage you cause to property or people - for example, a wiring fault causing a fire.
-Professional indemnity covers financial losses arising from your professional advice, design, or specification errors - for example, designing an electrical system that doesn't meet the building's needs.
-Many electricians carry both, especially if they provide design or consultancy services.
+Public liability covers physical damage you cause to property or people - for example, a wiring fault that starts a fire.
+Professional indemnity covers financial losses arising from your professional advice, design, or specification errors - for example, designing a switchboard that does not meet the building's load requirements.
+Many electricians carry both, especially those who provide design or consultancy services.

 Am I covered if my apprentice causes damage?

-Yes, your public liability insurance generally covers damage caused by your employees and apprentices while working under your direction.
-However, you should confirm this with your insurer, particularly regarding subcontractors who may need their own insurance.
+Your public liability insurance generally covers damage caused by employees and apprentices working under your supervision.
+Confirm this with your insurer, particularly regarding subcontractors who may need their own cover.
 Your policy may require you to declare the number of employees and subcontractors you engage.

-No. workers compensation covers personal injury costs (medical bills, rehabilitation, lost earnings) for anyone injured in Australia, including your employees.
-However, ACC does not cover property damage, fire damage caused by faulty work, professional negligence claims, tool theft, business interruption, fines from WorkSafe investigations, or legal defence costs.
-Business insurance covers the risks that workers compensation does not.
+No. Workers compensation covers medical and wage-replacement costs for employees injured at work.
+It does not cover property damage, fire damage from faulty work, professional negligence claims, tool theft, business interruption, WHS fines, or legal defence costs.
+Business insurance addresses the risks that workers compensation leaves open.

-Do I need insurance for solar panel installation work?
+Do I need additional cover for solar panel installation?

-Solar panel installation carries additional risks including working at heights and dealing with DC electrical systems.
-While no separate insurance is legally required, your existing policy may need to be updated to cover solar work.
-Some insurers treat solar installation as a separate risk category with different premiums.
-Check with your insurer before taking on solar projects.
+Solar PV installation carries additional risks - working at heights, DC electrical systems, and roof penetrations.
+Your existing policy may need to be updated to cover solar work specifically.
+Some insurers treat solar installation as a distinct risk category with different premiums.
+Confirm coverage with your insurer before taking on solar projects.

-Do I need insurance to work as a subcontractor?
+Do I need my own insurance to work as a subcontractor?

-Most main contractors and building companies in Australia require subcontractors to hold their own public liability insurance and provide a current certificate of currency before starting work.
-Even if not contractually required, carrying your own insurance protects you from personal liability if something goes wrong on a job.
+Most head contractors and builders require subcontractors to hold their own public liability insurance and provide a current certificate of currency before starting work.
+Even if not contractually required, carrying your own cover protects you from personal liability if something goes wrong on a job.

 Ready to Compare Business Insurance for Electricians?

-Compare business insurance from Australia's top providers.
-Find the right cover for your electrical business - it's 100% free.
+Explore business insurance from Australia's top insurers.
+Find suitable cover for your electrical business - comparing is 100% free.

 Compare Estimates